 Haematology

-Monash Haematology is a dynamic academic research organisation that integrates the best evidence-base into routine patient care.
+Monash Health Haematology is a dynamic clinical and laboratory service that integrates research and the best evidence base into routine patient care.

-We provide haematology care to a population of approximately 1.3 million, making it one of the largest services in Australia.
+We provide haematology care to an approximately 1.3 million-person population, making our service one of the largest in Australia.

-Our mission is to improve the health and well-being of patients with blood disease by providing the best care to every patient through integrated clinical practice, education, and research.
+Our mission is to improve the health and well-being of patients with blood diseases by providing the best care to every patient through integrated clinical practice, education, and research.
+We are responsible for training our future workforce by integrating our clinical services with teaching and academia.

 Key leadership areas in clinical care and research include: